JLevermore/polypython/README.md

 # polypython
-Python app for analysis of Raman spectral images for plastic content.
+Python library for the spectroscopic identification of plastic particulates in Raman spectral images.